 New or used adult clothing of any kind

-Used children's toys
+Used children's clothing, shoes, or toys

 Used linens, cookware, or other household items

 Knick knacks or other such stuff

 Pastor Dave says that at the moment, they do not need any more hats or scarves, either.
 Apparently, a lot of knitters and crocheters have been especially busy during the pandemic!

 Before making a trip to drop things off, give NLPC a call at 352-753-8484.
 To inquire about donating working appliances (e.g., refrigerator, stove, washer, dryer -- not furniture), please call 770-550-4184.
 Thanks so much!